Macon County Conservation District Volunteer Opportunities

 “If you ever wanted to help make a difference in our community there are opportunities for you with the Macon County Conservation District.”

-Volunteers like you help us maintain over 3,300 acres of natural areas and offer hundreds of school programs, special events, hikes, and weekend programs throughout the year across all of Macon County, Illinois.
-You’ll find indoor and outdoor volunteer opportunities available year-round.
+Volunteers are people like you who help maintain over 3,300 acres of natural areas and offer hundreds of school programs, special events, hikes, and weekend programs throughout the year across all of Macon County, Illinois.
+You’ll find indoor and outdoor opportunities available year-round.

 Taking the Step to Volunteer